WebDevJasonCameron/TheWizardsBag_Java_Version_Archiving/notes/log.md

 # Log

+## 2024-01-17 | Hey Log

+I've been able to do quite a lot when we're in the middle of the "Freeze of 24."
+Is this still winter of 2023 or do we switch to saying it's the winter of 2024?
+And does that mean we have two winters in one year???
+Google!?
+Okay, as far as I can tell...
+We say this is still the winter of 2023 because winter starts in December.
+Thus, we have yet to experience the winter of 2024.
+So, We are experience the "Freeze of 23 but happed in 2024."
+Clear?
+I digress.
+I've updated the sql tables to be syntactically clearer.
+I've also been able to do searches by id of attribute, or search all attributes by spell id number.
+This is cool.
+The purpose of this is so we can get a spell with all it's many-to-many attributes (i.e. tags).
+So, when we do a search for a spell (next thing, search by name), we can include all the tags, damagetypes, and other stuff.
+Also, since these are java objects, we will have all their attributes.
+That is pretty cool.
+Wow, pretty soon, I need to create a CLI application to view what we have in the DB.
+That's cool.

+---

 ## 2024-01-16 | Labels and IDs Matter

 I spent a lot of time the last couple of days refactoring the labels of vars and in some case, just adding and deleting them, because the DB was slightly off from what I imagined it to be while writing Java code.
 I know!
 I'm surprised as you!
 Yet, the DB is roughly done with data inside (That took a long month and a half) and I noted some of my var labels sucked.
 Some of them still do.
 However, I think taking to the time to ensure your labels make clear contestant meaning will help much later down the road.
 I also found that I needed to distinguish the attribute id such as conditionID and classID from the spellConditionId and spellClassID.
 My reasoning is, I have quite a lot of junction tables!
 Each model could have (should have) identified the classID along with the junction's spellClassID.
 This way, I can target the junction's spellClassID and delete it... while not deleting neither the item/spell or the class from their respective tables!
 I can also modify a missed relation by grabbing the junction's id for an item and changing it to a different classID.
 Are you confused?
 That's magic baby!
 LOL, it's not all twinkling lights and explosions (^>_<^)